Darwinism in Distress

 Nevertheless, like the emperor in Hans Christian Andersen’s story, secular authorities in science, academia, and government continue to promote Darwinism, and to attack those who have pointed out its many fallacies and failings.
 They have done so very successfully, so questioning this theory may seem like committing scientific heresy.
 Many scientists and non-scientists have entertained and expressed serious doubts, but if the authorities say it’s true, then it must be so; or is it?
 If the authorities say that Darwinism is a fact, then surely someone, somewhere, must have fully verified it; or have they?

-Micro-evolution is an easily observable phenomenon, and virtually all scientists accept it as true.
-Like Newton’s discovery of gravity, it is an obvious characteristic of biological systems once you consider them.
+Micro-evolution is an easily observable phenomenon.
+Like Newton’s discovery of gravity by supposedly having an apple fall on his head, micro-evolution is an obvious characteristic of biological systems once you consider them.
 But that is not the case with macro-evolution (Darwinism).
-The latter is non-intuitive (i.e., it doesn’t make sense that something could spontaneously come from nothing), and aside from microbes, scientists have never observed or had any clear evidence of one species evolving into another.
+The latter is illogical and non-intuitive – it doesn’t make sense that something could spontaneously come from nothing.
+Nevertheless, Darwinists continually comingle micro- and macro-evolution in their attempt to support Darwinism and attack Creationism.
+A typical example:

-Darwin himself was concerned about the tenuousness of his own theory, and provided a criterion which, if true, would demonstrate that it was a sham:
+In addition to all of his health problems, Darwin was concerned about the tenuousness of his own theory, and provided a criterion which, if true, would demonstrate that it was a sham:

 If it could be demonstrated that any complex organ existed which could not possibly have been formed by numerous, successive, slight modifications, my theory would absolutely break down.